geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 description: "How to create a Github repository from a local terminal Update :
   Create a new repository and upload the data from one application to github all using  the terminal"
-summary: "How to create a Github repository from a local terminal Update :
-  Create a new repository and upload the data from one application to github all using  the terminal"
+summary: "Create a new Github repository and commit and push your code using the terminal window"
 Keywords: Keywords are cool!
 feature:
   image: /uploads/version-control.png